When is Narcos: Mexico season 2 released? What’s going to happen?

 Netflix’s stand-alone drug-cartel drama has been renewed for a second season

-Netflix’s stand-alone crime drama, Narcos: Mexico, will probably be returning for a second season in February.
+Netflix’s stand-alone crime drama, Narcos: Mexico, might be returning for a second season in February.

 *Warning: spoilers forward for Narcos: Mexico season one*